SixteenThousand/Bound/README.md

 # Bound
+### Sometimes you don't want to manage, you just want to measure
 Bound is a project management tool, or more precisely a project *measurement* tool; it helps you to measure how much time is spent on a project so you can plan (very rough!) estimates for future projects.

-The idea of Bound is to help manage some variant of a pomodoro workflow; that is, set a timer => work for that time => set another, shorter timer => break, and then back to the first step again.
+The idea of Bound is to help manage some variant of a pomodoro workflow; that is, set a timer => work for that time => set another, shorter timer => break, and then back to the first step again, but crucially allows the user to choose how long the timers they use will be.

+It will also get other clock app features (alarms, stopwatch, etc.) as development goes on, but this is not the focus.

 ---